Sakilshikdar/Book-manager-backend-private/README.md

 ### For Admin:
 Create Quiz:
 1. Go the http://127.0.0.1:8000/admin/
-2. Create a Categories
-3. create the quizes with the title, Description, select caterory, Qize Excel file, and image
-4. update quizess and update user profile
-5. Admin can make anyone as a admin

 ### All user:
-#### First Register with poper information and  then  check your gmail for the comfile your mail then login and go the home page
+#### First Register with poper information and   then login and go the home page
 1.  the home page with 4-5 section.
 Navbar:icon and 6 line and Dashboard dropdowm menu